 So here it is.
 What I consider to be the formal sendoff of the New 52.
 And it all starts with a pretty cool cover that is half Darkseid/half Anti-Monitor.
 The only complaint I have is that the left side is not immediately obvious that it's the Anti-Monitor.
-You just kind of half to know it's him.
+You just kind of have to know it's him.
 We did see the New 52 version of the Anti-Monitor very briefly at the end of Forever Evil, but that's not really going to help people identify him here.

 My local comic shop gave me the movie variant, which is based off Magic Mike.
 I've never seen the film, but I heard it's about male strippers, which makes this cover a little awkward for me.
 I guess it's a good adaptation, but the idea of the Justice League men stripping is just ... uncomfortable.

 Our story begins with Metron the new god waxing poetically about the nature of the universe.
 He comes to Earth and witnesses a man attempt to become a superhero.
 The man's name is Wilson Morgan, and two weeks ago, he became one of the few individuals from the Amazo Virus crisis to retain his powers.
 Wilson tries to use his electrical abilities to save his neighbor's daughter, but he was promptly gunned down by the kidnappers.

 Metron's occupation is to observe and watch everything, but never interfere.
 However, he has interfered several times, including once, years ago, to forge a treaty between New Genesis and Apokolips.
 Metron suggested Darkseid and Highfather exchange sons — Orion and Scot (who would become Mr. Miracle).